dpharris/NanoServoController/README.md

 # NanoServoController
-A servo controller that uses a Nano, and has 8 channels of servos controlled by 8 inputs.
+A servo controller that uses a Nano or other AVR and has 8 channels of servos controlled by 8 inputs.
 In addition, two servo endpoints can be set with 4 additional inputs.

 The inputs can be connected to SPDT slide or toggle switched with the centre to the board pins D0-D7 and the other two terminals connected to groaund and 5V.
 Or, 8 pushbuttons connected to ground and to D0-D7.
 In this case one has to uncomment one line in tne sketch: "#define ALTERNATE" to allow the pushbuttons to choose the two servo psotitions alternately.